WMBD (AM): Programming

 WMBD has local shows in morning and afternoon drive time.
 Weekdays begin with Greg & Dan (Greg Batton and Dan Diorio) with The Phil Luciano Show in afternoons.
-The rest of the weekday schedule is made up of nationally syndicated talk shows: Armstrong & Getty, The Ramsey Show with Dave Ramsey, Markley, Van Camp & Collins (based at WMBD), The Dana Loesch Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+The rest of the weekday schedule is made up of nationally syndicated talk shows: Armstrong & Getty, The Ramsey Show with Dave Ramsey, Markley, Van Camp & Robbins (based at WMBD), The Dana Loesch Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekends include shows on home improvement, rural life, religion, technology and the law.
 Weekend syndicated programs include The Kim Komando Show, Bill Handel on the Law, Sunday Nights with Bill Cunningham, The Weekend with Michael Brown, The Jesus Christ Show with Neil Saavedra and Somewhere in Time with Art Bell.
 Most hours begin with an update from Fox News Radio.
 The station also carries Bradley Braves basketball games from Bradley University in Peoria.